 SECTION 3.07.
 Quorum.
 Voting, and Adjournment.
 A majority of the total number of directors or any committee thereof shall constitute a quorum for the transaction of business.
 The vote of a majority of the directors present at a meeting at which a quorum is present shall be the act of the Board of Directors.
 In the absence of a quorum, a majority of the directors present thereat may adjourn such meeting to another time and place.
-Notice of such adjourned meeting are announced at the meeting so adjourned.
+Notice of such adjourned meeting need not be given if the time and place of such adjourned meeting are announced at the meeting so adjourned.